 The ACA's pay-or-play rules require ALEs to offer affordable, minimum-value health coverage to their full-time employees (and dependent children) or risk tax penalties.
 An ALE's health coverage is considered affordable if the employee's required contribution to the plan does not exceed 9.5% (as adjusted) of the employee's household income for the taxable year.
-For plan years beginning in 2024, the affordability percentage is 8.39% (down from 9.12% for plan years beginning in 2023).
+For plan years beginning in 2025, the affordability percentage is 9.02% (up from 8.39% for plan years beginning in 2024).